Wellesley/DIS Fall 2020 Custom Program in Copenhagen

 - Nordic Noir: Crime Fiction, TV Series, and Film

-Students will be living together with students from their Wellesley cohort in either a Kollegium, where other local students will also be living, or a Residential Community.
+Students will be living together with students from their Wellesley cohort in a Residential Community.
 Any student who requests a single room will be granted one.

 - Shared or private bedroom, bathroom, and kitchen, plus shared laundry facilities and/or allowance